Shelly Davis-King: Career

 Although Davis-King had already engaged in professional consulting work while a student, her premature departure from Cambridge in 1979 led to a hiatus from the field of archaeology.
 During this time, she worked in advertising and in the budding small computer industry.
 She also worked as a writer and producer for Videowest, an alternative television program.
 In this position she both wrote and conducted interviews for shows on topics ranging from sex to jazz.
 This honed her ethnographic methods through interviews, a skill most useful in her ethnographic research.

 In 1984, circumstances brought her back into the field of archaeology.
 During this time, she contributed heavily to California's archeological record through various compliance documents, field reports, and historic context statements.
 Overtime, she became a point of contact between local Native American tribes and the world of cultural resource management.
 This led her to develop ethnographic skills and integrate Native American perspectives into work where such groups have historically not been included.

 Davis-King's work, now through her company Davis-King & Associates, is based in the application of ethnographic methods to cultural resource management work, especially focusing on tribal landscapes, ethnobotanical studies, ethnoecological investigations, and the integration of tribal perspectives into heritage preservation.
 This work is done in conjunction with a variety of groups including federal and state agencies, utility companies, and Native American tribes themselves.

 In addition to her paid work throughout her career, Davis-King has been active in many professional associations, historic preservation organizations, and advocacy groups.
-She has held or continues to hold leadership and service positions with the Society of California Archaeology, the American Cultural Resources Association, and the Register of Professional Archaeologists.
+She has held or continues to hold leadership and service positions with the Society of California Archaeology, the American Cultural Resources Association, the Register of Professional Archaeologists, and the CalFlora Board of Directors.
 This is in addition to countless other professional, advocacy, and advisory organizations of which she is or has been a member.
 She has also been involved in multiple Tuolumne County boards, commissions, and committees.